 The Public Information Act prohibits a governmental body from inquiring into a requestor's reasons or motives for requesting information.
 In addition, a governmental body must treat all requests for information uniformly.
-Sections 552.222 and 552.223 provide as follows:
+Sections 552.222 and 552.223 of the Government Code provide as follows: